Calendar

 The weather in Yeosu is definitely starting to remind me that winter is not that far away, with the nights turning chilly, the wind kicking up and the leaves on the trees putting on their autumn show.
 We’ve actually had gorgeous weather during the day lately–sharp blue skies and mild temperatures.
 But the nights, and the trees, have been telling a different tale.
 It’s definitely fall.

 This evening sure feels like a harbinger of my least favorite season, so I’m making a big batch of chili.
 I cut up some spicy, green, Korean chili peppers earlier to add to my somewhat culturally mixed concoction, but I made the mistake of rubbing my eyelid with my hand.
-For about 10 minutes I thought the burn was going to go straight through to my eyeball! :shock:
+For about 10 minutes I thought the burn was going to go straight through to my eyeball! 😯

 Tip: Wash hands after preparing chili peppers.